Mindera/mtalks/HOWTO.md

 # How to make an mtalk

-This will be a simple on how we normally do these mtalks
+This will be a simple guide on how we normally do these mtalks

-**Find a way to join people**
+**Find a place where people can gather together**

 You can try to speak with Mindera *operations* in order to do that, usually we try: